formula-usi/warmup-assignment/README.md

 #### Training on Google Colab

-If you do not have a GPU or you do not want to train the model on your local machine, we've set up a [notebook](https://colab.research.google.com/drive/1gy0jwinkd1t4jYhIRraphBgtwNLj7-2s?usp=sharing) where you can train the model on the cloud using the free resources Google provides.
+If you do not have a GPU available, or if training the model on your local machine takes long, we have set up for you a Colab [notebook](https://colab.research.google.com/drive/1gy0jwinkd1t4jYhIRraphBgtwNLj7-2s?usp=sharing) where you can train the model on the cloud for free.

-Once you open the notebook, you can sign in to your Google Account and copy the notebook on your Google Drive.
+Once you open the notebook, sign in to your Google Account and copy the notebook on your Google Drive.
 After that, follow the instructions on the notebook to train the model on the cloud and download it once the training is done.

-If you choose to train the model on Google Colab you need to change the tensorflow version on your conda environment by:
+**Important:** If you choose to train the model on Google Colab, you must change the TensorFlow version on your `donkeycar` conda environment:

 1. `conda activate donkey`
 2. `pip uninstall tensorflow`